Testing for Convergence or Divergence of a Series

 - the series $\sum a_n$ diverges if $\rho > 1$

-- Integral Test: For a continuous, decreasing function $f: [1,\infty) \rightarrow \mathbb{R}$ with $f(x)>0$ always, the series $\sum f(n)$ converges if and only if the integral $\int_1^\infty f(x)\ dx := \lim_{b\to\infty} \int_1^b f(x)\ dx$ converges
+- Integral Test: For a continuous, decreasing function $f: \left[1,\infty \right) \rightarrow \mathbb{R}$ with $f(x)>0$ for all $x$, the series $\sum f(n)$ converges if and only if the integral $\int_1^\infty f(x)\ dx := \lim_{b\to\infty} \int_1^b f(x)\ dx$ converges

-- The signs of $a_n$ and $a_{n+1}$ are different for all $n$
+- $a_n$ and $a_{n+1}$ have opposite signs for all $n$

 - $|a_n| \geq |a_{n+1}|$ for all $n$